 Variable remuneration

-Long-term share-related incentive plans
+Long-term share-based incentive programs

 Pension

 The CEO is entitled to monthly pension contributions corresponding to 35 % of the base salary.
-Regarding pension costs, see the Annual Report for fiscal year 2019.
+Regarding pension costs, see the Annual Report for fiscal year 2023.

 Other benefits